-- (Note: it is also perfectly fine if you choose to put your Homework 4 files in a "deeper" subdirectory within public_html.) - You get to choose where your PL/SQL files go on nrs-projects -- but make sure these files are not readable by anyone but you.
-(That is, give your 328hw4.sql file permissions of 600 (rw-----):
+- (Note: it is also perfectly fine if you choose to put your Homework 4 files in "deeper" sub-directories within public html.) - You get to choose where your PL/SQL files go on nrs-projects -- but make sure these files are not readable by anyone but you.
+(That is, give your 328hw4.sql file permissions of 600 (rw----):